gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 OR

-Left-click on the respective page's node in Application Modeler tree view for the project from the SAP Fiori side bar view.
+Left-click on the respective page's node in application modeler tree view for the project from the SAP Fiori side bar view.

 OR